RIET-lab/GenerativeClaimMatchingPipeline/README.md

 # Candidate Selection
 Sentence Transformer is the first stage of the claim matching pipeline.
-We have set it up to work with Huggingfaces implementations of sentence T5 (for all corresponding sizes)
+We have set it up to work with Huggingfaces implementations of sentence T5 (for all corresponding sizes).
+We also experiment with BM25 as a baseline done in previous works.
+We also use BM25 to retrieve negatives for training the sentence model

-### Setup experimental config
+### Setup Experimental Config
 create a config.ini that looks like
 ```
 [training]